Kolkata Municipal Corporation

 Kolkata Municipal Corporation (KMC) is the local government of the Indian city of Kolkata, the state capital of West Bengal.
 This civic administrative body administers an area of 206.08 km2.
 Its motto, Puroshri Bibardhan, is inscribed on its emblem in Bengali script.
-It is headed by a mayor, who presides over 144 councillors, each of whom represents one of the 144 wards of the city.
+It is headed by a mayor, who presides over 209 councillors, each of whom represents one of the 209 wards of the city.

 History

+According to the official website of the Kolkata Municipal Corporation, the origins of Kolkata can be traced to the Mughal period, when the area was mentioned in the Ain-i-Akbari as part of an imperial estate.
+The villages of Sutanuti, Kalikata and Gobindapur, located along the eastern bank of the Hooghly River, later formed the nucleus of the modern city.
+In 1698, the East India Company acquired the zamindari rights of these villages from the Sabarna Roy Choudhury family, paving the way for the establishment of British control and the construction of Fort William.

+Kolkata soon emerged as an important administrative and commercial centre under British rule.
+The first municipal corporation was established in 1726 through a royal charter consisting of a Mayor and Aldermen, marking the beginning of organized civic administration in the city.
+During the eighteenth and nineteenth centuries, Kolkata experienced rapid urban growth, leading to the development of roads, drainage systems, water supply infrastructure, public markets and conservancy services.
+Institutions such as the Town Improvement Committee and Lottery Committee contributed significantly to civic planning and urban development.

+Municipal governance evolved through a series of legislative reforms.
+The Calcutta Municipal Consolidation Act of 1876 introduced a more representative corporation with elected commissioners, while the Mackenzie Act of 1899 reorganized the municipal structure.
+A major democratic reform came with the Calcutta Municipal Act of 1923 under the leadership of Sir Surendranath Banerjee, which introduced the annual election of the Mayor and expanded civic participation, including enfranchisement of women.
+Deshbandhu Chittaranjan Das became the first elected Mayor of Kolkata, and Subhas Chandra Bose later served as the Corporation’s Chief Executive Officer.

 Under the guidance of the first Minister of Local Self-Government in Bengal, Sir Surendranath Banerjee, the Calcutta Municipal Act of 1923 made provision for the enfranchisement of women and the election of a Mayor of Kolkata annually.
 Deshbandhu Chittaranjan Das was the first Mayor of Kolkata Municipal Corporation with Subhas Chandra Bose as his Chief Executive Officer.
+Deshbandhu famously gave the position of the Chief Executive Officer to Bose over a more experienced Deshapran Birendranath Sasmal.
 Later mayors include Deshapriya Jatindra Mohan Sengupta, Subhas Chandra Bose, Bidhan Chandra Roy, Nalini Ranjan Sarkar, Abul Kasem Fazlul Haque, Triguna Sen, Bikash Ranjan Bhattacharya.